nrosenstein-c4d/c4d-plugin-installer/README.md

 ## Building the Installer

+It is important to build the uninstaller *before* the installer.

+    make uninstaller
     make installer

 ## Installer admin privileges

 On Windows, the installer is built with UAC enabled.
-Note that there is currently nothing implemented to have `make run` run as administrator
+Note that there is currently nothing implemented to have `make run-installer` run as administrator.

 On Mac OS, the `/usr/bin/osascript` workaround is used to ask the user for elevated privileges and then execute the installer in that environment.